The information we’re providing here is current but subject to change as we receive additional guidance and information.

-Answer: If you received an RMD (or an installment payment that included an RMD) between January 1 and May 15, then you can roll those amounts over—to an IRA or eligible employer plan or back into your TSP account—provided that you do so by August 31.
-Use Form TSP 60, Request for a Transfer Into the TSP.
+Answer: If you received an RMD (or an installment payment that included an RMD) between January 1 and May 15, then you were allowed to roll those amounts over up until August 31, 2020.
+If you missed that deadline and were affected by COVID-19, see Withdrawals for participants affected by COVID-19, for rollover options.

 Q: What does the TSP intend to do with the automatic RMD payments that were scheduled to occur either before the end of December 2020 (for separated participants who reached the age of 70½ before the end of 2019) or before the end of March 2021 (for participants whose first RMD year is 2020)?